wikimedia/operations-software-netbox/docs/configuration/system.md

 ## ISOLATED_DEPLOYMENT

-!!! info "This feature was introduced in NetBox v4.1."

 Default: False

 Set this configuration parameter to True for NetBox deployments which do not have Internet access.
 This will disable miscellaneous functionality which depends on access to the Internet.